 We also connected the red wire to the common terminal of the first switch which moves back to the light.

-This wiring diagram shows how to wire a 3-way light switch when the power goes to the switch.
+This diagram shows a 3-way light control when the power enters from the switch.

 - From the diagram, you can see that we connected the incoming live wire to the common terminal of the first switch.